Photograph of Wilson's Bird-of-paradise

 Sunbittern Eurypyga helias

 This terrific bird is so different to any other it’s in a family of its own.
-It occurs from Guatemala south to Brazil and may be seen in many places but the best places in the world to see Sunbittern include La Selva in Costa Rica, the Llanos in Western Venezuela, the Mindo area in Northern Ecuador, the Iquitos area in Northeastern Peru, Manu NP in Southern Peru and the Pantanal in Southern Brazil.
+It is a beautiful sight when hunting, stalking prey quietly along watercourses, but when threatened it looks stunning, because it spreads its broad wings wide, faces them forward and displays what look like two giant eyes.
+It occurs from Guatemala south through Central America to Brazil and may be seen at quite a lot of sites but the best places in the world to see Sunbittern include the Llanos in Western Venezuela, the Iquitos area in Northeastern Peru, Manu National Park in Southern Peru and the Pantanal in Southern Brazil.

 Red-crowned Crane Grus japonensis

 Arguably the most striking of the fifteen species of crane this one also ‘dances in the snow’ and may be seen doing so at the best place in the world to see Red-crowned Cranes - the island of Hokkaido in Japan, the same island where hundreds of Steller's Eagles also gather in winter.
-The crane also occurs from eastern Siberia to Eastern China.
+It also occurs from eastern Siberia to Eastern China where up to 1000 (nearly 50% of the world population) spend the northern winter at Yancheng Reserve in Jiangsu Province.

 Ibisbill Ibidorhyncha struthersii

-This smart shorebird is so different to any other it’s in a family of its own.
-It occurs in Central Asia including China and the Himalayas and may be seen in many places but the best places in the world to see Ibisbill include Kazakhstan, the Bai He River near Beijing in Northern China, the Qinling Mountains in Central China, the edge of the Tibetan Plateau next to Sichuan in China, Nepal, Northeastern India and Bhutan.
+This smart shorebird is so different to any other it has been placed in a family of its own although its territorial behaviour and young are most similar to that of oystercatchers, a relationship confirmed by DNA research.
+Ibisbills live near slow-flowing water in stony riverbeds across southern Central Asia including China and the Himalayas, making nests on shingle banks and islets between 1676 and 4267 metres (5500 and 14,000 feet) with some birds descending to lower elevations during the northern winter.
+They can be seen in many places but the best places in the world to see Ibisbill include Kazakhstan, the Bai He River near Beijing in Northern China, the Qinling Mountains in Central China, the edge of the Tibetan Plateau next to Sichuan in China, Nepal, Bhutan, Northeastern India, Ladakh in Northwestern India and Northern India.

 Black-winged Stilt(s) Himantopus spp.